cirlog/.github/profile/README.md

-This is the official enamentis GmbH multirepo
+This is the official Cir.Log multirepo

 <!--